Vardaan-Yadav0483/Bus-Ticket-Booking-System/statement.md

 ## ✨ High-Level Features

-[cite_start]The Bus Booking System provides the following high-level capabilities: [cite: 103]
+The Bus Booking System provides the following high-level capabilities:

 * **Bus Management:** Functions to add new buses with capacity and route information, and to remove existing bus records.
 * **Reservation Booking:** A core module that allows a user to reserve a specified number of seats on an available bus, with automatic capacity checking.